-- Centro Musical – Owned by the Gonzalez family for three generations, this spot stocks the largest collection of Latino music CDs in all of Pennsylvania.
-It’s also a one-stop shop for musical instruments—and a good place to catch an impromptu musical performance by a neighborhood artist.
+- Centro Musical – New owner Reinaldo Meléndez, longtime friend of previous owners the González family, has vowed to keep the store exactly as his predecessors did for 57 years.
+With a massive collection of Latino music CDs, Centro is also a one-stop shop for musical instruments and a large selection of Puerto Rican souvenirs—and a good place to catch an impromptu musical performance by a neighborhood artist.
 464 W. Lehigh Avenue, (215) 425‑7050

-- Norris Square Neighborhood Project – Six urban gardens comprise this Food and Landscape hub, encompassing more than 30 lots managed by the organization and supported by community groups and individuals who grow flowers, vegetables and herbs.
-People enjoy educational and cultural programs, cooking demonstrations in the outdoor kitchen and la casita, a tiny house that has been transformed into a mini-museum of life in rural Puerto Rico thanks to residents’ donations of musical instruments, cooking utensils and homemade crafts.
+- Norris Square Neighborhood Project – Six urban gardens comprise this Food and Landscape hub, encompassing more than 30 lots managed by the organization and supported by people who grow flowers, vegetables and herbs.
+Visitors enjoy educational and cultural programs, cooking demonstrations and la casita, a tiny house that has been transformed into a mini-museum of life in rural Puerto Rico complete with musical instruments, cooking utensils and homemade crafts.
 Other gardens: El Batey, “a place of retreat;” Raíces, Spanish for “roots,” where high school youth are encouraged to learn and play in a safe place; Villa Africana Colobó, a space celebrating Afro-Caribbean culture; Butterfly Garden, a space for reflection; and Jardín de Paz, “garden of peace.”
 2141 N. Howard Street, (215) 634‑2227, myneighborhoodproject.org

-- Raíces Culturales Latinoamericanas – Performing arts and education programs are the focuses of this organization, founded in 1991 by Mike Esposito, Yolanda Alcorta and a coalition of Latin American performing groups.
+- Raíces Culturales Latinoamericanas – Performing arts and educational programs are the focuses of this organization, founded in 1991 by Michael Esposito, Yolanda Alcorta and a coalition of Latin American performing groups.
 The organization presents music and dance showcases at venues throughout the region.
-(267) 303‑0642
+(267) 303‑0642, raicesculturales.org

-- A Seed on Diamond Gallery – Opened in 2010 by Betsy Casanas, this space gives artists in music, spoken word, dance and the visual arts from various communities and cultural backgrounds a place to share their stories.
-124 Diamond Street, (267) 982‑3913, facebook.com/aseedondiamondgallery
+- A Seed on Diamond Gallery – Opened in 2010 by Betsy Casañas, this space gives artists in music, spoken word, dance and the visual arts from various communities and cultural backgrounds a place to share their stories.
+124 Diamond Street, (267) 982‑3913, bzcasanas.com

 - Feria del Barrio – Every September, several neighborhood organizations host one of the largest celebrations of Latino art and culture in the city.
 The free music, dance and arts extravaganza takes place on the lively streets and sidewalks of El Centro de Oro.
-5th Street between Lehigh Avenue & Cambria Street, (215) 426‑3311, feria.tallerpr.org
+5th Street between Huntingdon Avenue & Somerset Streets, (215) 426‑3311, feriadelbarrio.org

-- Isla Verde Café – Wednesday through Saturday, this heart of the Latino community serves traditional tapas.
+- Isla Verde Café – Wednesday through Saturday, this lively spot serves traditional tapas.
 Patrons can dance to the hottest local DJs on Friday nights and groove to the house band on Saturday nights.
 2725 N. American Street, (215) 291‑9475

-- Tierra Colombiana – Authentic international Latin and Caribbean cuisine draws patrons to this cozy, tropical space midday through late night.
+- Tierra Colombiana – Authentic international Latin and Caribbean cuisine draws patrons to this cozy, tropical space from 8 a.m. through late night.
 Upstairs at Tierra Nightclub, musical performances feature Latin sounds from Central, South and North America and the Caribbean.
 4535 N. 5th Street, (215) 324‑0303, tierracolombianarestaurant.com

 VISIT PHILADELPHIA® is our name and our mission.
 As the region’s official tourism marketing agency, we build Greater Philadelphia’s image, drive visitation and boost the economy.